 Employees can also potentially be held liable for OSHA violations, especially if their behavior is a direct cause of the violation.
 If an employer at a worksite has followed OSHA guidelines, provided proper documentation and training, and yet a violation still occurs, employees can be potentially held liable.
 OSHA guidelines typically indicate that a violation occurs if the employer should have reasonably been aware of rules not being followed or of unsafe conditions.
 When an employee creates an unsafe environment in a way that the employer could not reasonably be aware of, however, then the employee can be liable for the results.

 OSHA guidelines exist throughout the country, and in states like New York, to protect workers from unsafe conditions.
 Liability can be difficult to determine and often involves a great deal of research, paperwork, and legal precedent.
-If you or a loved one has been injured or lost work due to a New York OSHA violation, contact Wingate, Russotti, Shapiro & Halperin, LLP immediately at (212) 986-7353 to get the protection you deserve.
+If you or a loved one has been injured or lost work due to a New York OSHA violation, contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP immediately at (212) 986-7353 to get the protection you deserve.